Seerow0/-MK-II-Nicholas-J-Website-/_projects/(1) A Virtual Project.md

 # The future
 As an artist, I find solace in the limitless realm of concept art, where experimentation and creative inquiry are pushed beyond thier limits.
 While the future remains a mystery waiting to unfold, I'm deeply intrigued by the landscape of virtual reality and its rapidly evolving usage across industries.
 While I can't predict what lies ahead, I'm committed to staying informed and exploring the potential of VR as a medium for artistic expression.
 In this ever-changing landscape, I see endless opportunities to push the boundaries of my craft and immerse myself in new realms of creativity, wherever the journey may lead.

+# A sample....
-# A sample of my last unity project testing dialouge boxes....
+**The last project I did in Unity3d testing dialouge boxes using models from mixamo.**

 <iframe width="674" height="379" src="https://www.youtube.com/embed/MoJH7ynzV3I?list=PLFYm4Qhfx-M1fSadbFODVUIeKXIPQRpPH" title="Working on now" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 <p class="text-center">